 Tried and true treasury bonds

-While these aren’t exactly the golden egg in terms of ROI, the Treasury’s inflation-protected securities (TIPS) weather stock market storms well.
+These aren’t exactly the golden egg in terms of ROI.
+But, the Treasury’s inflation-protected securities (TIPS) weather stock market storms well.
 A decline in the economy can trigger lower interest rates which makes them more valuable.
 And, since they are backed by the Treasury, these investments can offer protection during bankruptcy as a result of a trade war.

 Hold gold assets in your IRA